Business-improvement.eu

 Measurable

-Six Sigma starts off from the viewpoint that critical quality should be made measurable first.
+Six Sigma starts off from the viewpoint that quality should be made measurable first.
 Once you’ve got that, you can constantly improve your processes, striving for perfection.
 What the customer regards as CTQ should always come first.
-The chance that a given business process will meet customer expectations should be increased to 99.9997% at least.
-In mathematical terms, this means that the standard deviation of a particular process should be within Six Sigma (6σ).
-Once this is achieved, customer satisfaction will increase and, as a result, so will operating profit.
+The chance that a given business process will meet customer expectations should be increased to 99.9997% at least, which means that there are less defects than 3,4 in a million#.

 Project management

-'The first Six Sigma project took place in the 80s, supervised by Mikel Harry, chief designer at Motorola', Hoogbergen explains.
-'Before that, Six Sigma was only a mathematical method to make quality measurable.
-Harry linked that idea to an existing project management method called DMAIC, which stands for the steps Define, Measure, Analyze, Improve and Control.'
+The first Six Sigma project took place in the 80s, supervised by Mikel Harry, chief designer at Motorola.
+Before that, Six Sigma was only a mathematical method to make quality measurable.
+Harry linked that idea to an existing project management method called DMAIC, which stands for the steps Define, Measure, Analyze, Improve and Control.

 Mikel Harry used Six Sigma and this DMAIC project cycle to set up a production line for pagers.
-'At the time, these were new products, that had to meet high quality standards.
-Thanks to Six Sigma, Harry not only met those requirements, he was also able to deliver the pagers in only two days.'
+At the time, these were new products, that had to meet high quality standards.
+Thanks to Six Sigma, Harry not only met those requirements, he was also able to deliver the pagers in only two days.

 Judo